Fire Engine Memorabilia

 Martin himself previously served for many years as a Retained Leading Firefighter with the Dorset Fire and Rescue Service.
 Exhibits on view range from historic firefighter helmets and other curios to a magnificently restored 1936 Leyland fire engine and a 1902 Merryweather horse-drawn steam engine.

-Martin’s Bar & Restaurant was extensively refurbished and extended in 2017 and this provided the opportunity to provide an even more eye-catching setting for the exhibits, which celebrate firefighters and their life-saving achievements through the ages.
+The Bar & Restaurant was extensively refurbished and extended in 2017 and this provided the opportunity to provide an even more eye-catching setting for the exhibits.
+The collection celebrates firefighters and their life-saving achievements through the ages and draws enthusiasts to visit from across the UK.